ALERT 6/18/2014 * Cal Grant Scam!

-The Satisfactory Academic Progress (SAP) policy has changed for the 2011-2012 school year.
+The Satisfactory Academic Progress (SAP) policy has changed as of the 2011-2012 school year.
 The SAP standards have been strengthened and the appeal process is now enforced more rigorously.
 Please click here to review the new standards.

 Certificate Programs (Gainful Employment)

 Federal regulations require institutions to provide students with Gainful Employment information for specific certificate programs offered at our college.
 Please click on the this link, Certificate Programs, to view the information for each program at San Diego Mesa College.